Cătălin Munteanu: Dinamo, Brașov and Viitorul

 Munteanu went back to Romania in the middle of the 2005–06 season, and signed with Dinamo București.
 In the following season under coach Mircea Rednic he scored four goals in 32 appearances, including opening the score with a spectacular 27-meter shot in a 4–2 victory in a derby against Steaua, helping the team win the title.
 He also appeared in 12 matches in which he netted three goals, including one in the 3–1 loss on aggregate against Benfica as the club reached the round of 32 in the 2006–07 UEFA Cup.
 Afterwards, Dinamo aimed to reach the Champions League group stage, with Munteanu playing in the second leg of the third qualifying round against Lazio Roma, which was eventually lost with 4–2 on aggregate.
 In 2008, he left Dinamo to join FC Brașov for two seasons, before returning to The Red Dogs for a second four-season spell.
 Munteanu helped Dinamo win the 2011–12 Cupa României, brought on by coach Dario Bonetti in the 71st minute to replace Ionel Dănciulescu in the 1–0 victory in the final against Rapid București.
 Afterwards, Bonetti used him the entire match in the victory at the penalty shoot-out against CFR Cluj in the 2012 Supercupa României where Munteanu netted his spot kick.
 In 2014 he left Dinamo, ending his career by playing another half a year at FC Brașov and six months for Viitorul Constanța where on 15 March 2015 he made his last Liga I appearance in a 2–1 away victory against CFR Cluj.
-Munteanu accumulated 56 matches with four goals scored in La Liga, 107 matches and 19 goals in Segunda División and 280 appearances with 37 goals in Liga I.
+Munteanu accumulated 56 matches with four goals in La Liga, 107 matches and 19 goals in Segunda División and 280 appearances with 37 goals in Liga I.